Fahrenheit 451 (1966 film): Plot

 Montag meets with Clarisse and helps her break back into her house to destroy papers that would bring the Firemen to others like her.
 She tells him of the "book people", a hidden sect of people who flout the law, each of whom has memorised a book to keep it alive.
-Later, Montag tells Beatty that he is resigning but is convinced to go on one more call, which turns out to be Montag's own house.
+Later, Montag tells Beatty that he is resigning but is persuaded to go on one more call, which turns out to be Montag's own house.

 Linda leaves the house, telling Montag that she couldn't live with his book obsession and leaves him to be punished by the Firemen.
 Angrily, he destroys the bedroom and television before setting fire to the books.
 Beatty lectures him about the books and pulls a last book from Montag's coat, for which Montag kills him with the flamethrower.
-He escapes and finds the book people, where he views his "capture" on television, staged to keep the masses entertained and because the government doesn't want it to be known that he is alive.
+He escapes and finds the book people, including Clarisse, where he views his "capture" on television, staged to keep the masses entertained and because the government doesn't want it to be known that he is alive.
 Montag selects a book to memorise, Tales of Mystery and Imagination by Edgar Allan Poe, and becomes one of the book people.